How to get to the Scottish Highlands

 Though there are smaller airports in the Scottish Highlands, Inverness Airport, located in Dalcross just outside the city of Inverness, essentially serves the destination and is its main airport.
 It’s an international airport offering flights to many major cities from all over the world, from Amsterdam and Dublin to New York City.
 A flight from NYC is about 10 hours or more, while a flight from Sydney takes about 29 hours with two stops.

-Travelling by rail to the Scottish Highlands
+Travelling by rail or coach to the Scottish Highlands

 Train services from not just Glasgow and Edinburgh, but also London, are on hand for those who prefer to travel by rail.
 It’s a great way to get a preview of the Scottish Highlands before you hike it, even if it does take longer.
 A train ride from King’s Cross Station, for example, can take up to 13 hours, while one from Euston Station can take up to 12 hours.